Welcome to SQL 2: Selecting, Updating, and Deleting Data

 SELECT column_name_1, column_name_2 FROM schema_name.table_name WHERE column_name_1 = "Value";

 These columns need to come from somewhere, so we specify the table we're referring to next.
-This either takes a form of
+This either takes the form of

 FROM table_name (non-PostgreSQL), or